Ruffato writes Brazil 'as I see it', and it's not pretty

 Ruffato gave the fair's opening speech last week which instead of praising Brazil and its achievements dwelt upon many of the themes that the 52-year-old addresses in his novels.

-His themes are the consequences of rapid industrialization, social deprivation and the problems faced by women and homosexuals in his country.
+His themes are the consequences of rapid industrialisation, social deprivation and the problems faced by women and homosexuals in his country.

 In his early and still most famous work "There Were Many Horses", published in 2001, he describes the chaos, violence, misery and decadence of mega-city Sao Paulo.